 A mobile ER with telehealth capability

-Each Stony Brook Medicine mobile stroke unit will be staffed with:
+Each Stony Brook Medicine mobile stroke unit is staffed with:

 - A crew of stroke first responders, including a critical care nurse, paramedic, emergency medical technician (EMT) and computed tomography (CT) technologist.